-CCTV reserve - this reserve has been amalgamated into the budget contingency reserve during 2015/16.

-Ring-fenced properties - this reserve holds the excess income from operating industrial units funded by the North West Development Agency (now Homes and Communities Agency); the reserve is ring-fenced for expenditure or investment in these industrial units.
+CCTV reserve - this reserve was amalgamated into the budget contingency reserve during 2015/16.
+Ring-fenced properties - this reserve held the excess income from operating industrial units funded by the North West Development Agency (now Homes and Communities Agency); the reserve was ring-fenced for expenditure or investment in these industrial units.
+Following agreement from Homes & Communities Agency these reserves are no longer ring-fenced and have now been transferred to the renewals reserve.